 This colorful Western Omelet Quiche is what happens when a homemade quiche and a Western omelet collide.
-In it, shredded cheese, bell peppers, green onions and ham are all baked together with a luscious creamy egg custard.
-Pour it all into a deep pie shell to bake, and it's not only easy to make, but it reheats beautifully, too.
+In it, cheese, bell peppers, green onions and ham are all baked together smothered with a luscious creamy egg custard.
+Pour it all into a deep pie shell to bake until puffy and golden. it reheats beautifully, too.

 What is a quiche?
 Quiche is essentially a creamy egg custard that's baked with or without a crust.
 Quiche reminds me of a little bistro I used to visit with my girlfriends for brunch.
-We got together at least one Saturday morning each month to catch up with each other and giggle.
-Mainly giggle.
-We often met at this little off the beaten path bistro where there was always something delicious being offered as the Chef's special of the day.
-Quiche in every imaginable flavor was a regular rotation on the menu and always a hot favorite.
-Personally, I think quiche is fitting for any meal of the day.
-Especially when served with a light fruit compote or a salad of mixed salad greens to round out the meal.
+We got together at least one Saturday morning each month to catch up with each other.
+We often met at this little bistro where there was always something delicious being offered as the Chef's special of the day.
+Quiche in every imaginable flavor was a regular rotation on the menu and always a hot favorite with us.
+Regardless of the time of day, it makes a fitting meal.
+Serve quiche with a light fruit compote or mixed salad greens to round out the meal.

-How to Make Easy Western Omelet Quiche Recipe
+How to Make the BEST Western Omelet Quiche Recipe

 - What's in a Western Omelet Quiche?
 Western omelets usually include diced ham, a variety of bell peppers and onion.
 This flavorful quiche variation is decadent just as a homemade quiche recipe should be.